zhmur/servicenow-guides/README.md

 1. Consider a script include for each table to implement data manipulations: creating, modifying, querying data.
 1. Use ";" (semicolon) as separator if you need to show list of usernames in a string.
 For example, pattern "&lt;last name>, &lt;first name>" is very popular one for large enterprises because surname is more selective then a name.
 Example: "Zhmur, Artur; Dureiko, Sergey".
 1. Place "Number" or reference name field top left on the form layout; first on the list layout.
+1. Use email subaddressing to give out alternatives to your instance email address.
+Format: `:user "+" :detail  "@" :domain`.
+The text of the tag can be used to configure simple and reliable filter for inbound email action.
+Example: dev100824+security_incident@service-now.com.

 ## Performance
 1. Specify fields to return by a database view.
 Include only fields which you need.
 1. Check widgets performance using ServiceNow provided [script](https://hi.service-now.com/kb_view.do?sysparm_article=KB0744521).
 1. Be aware that workflow activities are executed synchronously after manual action (like approval).
 This can significantly impact form submission time.
 Consider 1 second timer after manual step as a remedy.
-1. It is a good practice to keep scheduled jobs and imports disabled in development instance.
-It significantly increases instance performance which leads to quick response and means no "instance-slow" delay during development cycle.

-## Tricks
+## Tricks & tools
 1. Use "- b" + Enter in the Navigator filter to quickly find and open "Scripts - Background".
 1. Use [SN Utils](https://www.arnoudkooi.com/) browser plugin.
 Features: node switching, technical field names and many more.
-1. Plus sign ("+") in an email address can be very useful.
-Everything between "+" and "@" will be ignored during email routing.
-For details check [RFC 822](http://www.faqs.org/rfcs/rfc822.html).
 1. In navigation menu use uppercase "table_name.LIST" to open a list in a separate browser tab.
 1. Override (only if necessary) list rows per page limit with URL parameter: ?sysparm_force_row_count=10000
-1. Open extremely large tables (like sys_audit) with filters only with URL parameter: ?sysparm_filter_only=true
+1. Open large tables (like sys_audit) with filters only with URL parameter: ?sysparm_filter_only=true

 ## Further reading
 1. [High Performance Browser Networking](https://hpbn.co/)